Tim-Restart/iploc/README.md

 `go build .`
 From the root directory for the project.

+Usage from the directory will be:
+`./iploc [ip address]`

+To make it able to be run from any folder location:
+`sudo mv iploc /usr/local/bin`

+This will allow you to run it as:
+`iploc [ip address]`
+from any folder in the CLI.

 ## Single IP
 Usage: `iploc [ip address]`
 This will conduct a query on a single IP address and return the results